How a Culture of Guilt Around Spending Fractures Young Indians’ Relationship With Money

 Beyond guilt, this dynamic also shapes the way people look at investing money.
 When one’s upbringing pedestalizes “holding on to what you have,” people learn to see investments as something to be anxious about and not approach with prudence and knowledge.
 That is, when one never learns to spend money, they never learn to compound it either.

-“I feel like my upbringing hasn’t prepared me at all for saving money smartly,” says Anushree Gupta.
+“I feel like my upbringing hasn’t prepared me at all for saving money smartly,” says Anushree.
 “It took me a long time to get to a point when I could say I was responsibly saving and investing money.”

 Investing when detached from its intimidating associations with stocks, funds, property also means it is a form of growth – of endowing someone with things both material and immaterial.
 This means investing money not only in its tangible form of a currency, but on the self too.